 We all get the occasional cut or scrape.
-You may burn your fingers or arm when cooking dinner or get a bug bite during the summertime.
-For most of us, these are simply a nuisance - even if painful for a few minutes or days - we know it will go away and our skin will heal.
-But for those with psoriasis, these skin irritations can be a trigger for a new psoriasis site or flare up.
+You may burn your fingers or arm when cooking dinner or get a bug bite in the summertime.
+For most of us, these are simply a nuisance; even if they’re painful for a time, we know they will go away and our skin will heal.
+But for those with psoriasis, these skin irritations can trigger a new psoriasis site.

 The Koebner Phenomenon

-The Koebner phenomenon is when psoriasis plaques form at the site of a skin injury.
+The Koebner phenomenon occurs when psoriasis plaques form at the site of a skin injury where psoriasis wasn’t present before.
 It is named after Dr. Heinrich Koebner, who noticed this phenomenon in the 19th century.
 Any skin injury that damages the dermis, which is the layer of skin below the surface, can cause psoriasis plaques to form.
-According to the National Psoriasis Foundation, about one-half of individuals with psoriasis experience the Boebner phenomenon at some time and some develop a new lesion every time the skin is injured.
+About one-fourth of individuals with psoriasis experience the Koebner phenomenon at some time, according to a report published in the Journal of Medicine and Life in 2014.

 Causes of the Koebner Phenomenon